vbala29/Twitter_Summarizer/README.md

 **Code for Aggregation**

 *src/QCCode/AggPrepAndSelectHighest.py*
-(It is the same code file for quality control because other than generating the csvs for QC , this python file outputs a list variable, which is the ultimate result we want from the aggregation process)

 Code Explanation:
 We initialize a dictionary variable which use hashtag as key, avg rating, summary and label(which of the 0/10/20 csv file the summary comes from) as value.
-From the three AggregationPrep dataframes (read from the csvs) we will traverse through each of 3 converted dataframes and change dictionary value when we find a higher rating under the corresponding hashtag.
+From the three AggregationPrep dataframes (read from the csvs) we will traverse through each of 3 converted dataframes and change the dictionary value when we find a summary with a higher rating under the corresponding hashtag.
+This dicitonary will essentially end up displaying the following information for EACH hashtag: highest rated summary, number of tweets with which this summary was written with (0, 10, 20), average likes of these tweets.

 (the printout is shown at the bottom of the image)
 ![highestRatedTagList](https://user-images.githubusercontent.com/73623005/115456556-df777580-a255-11eb-86a2-8ada472ff413.png)